yulinzhu17/yulinzhu17.github.io/README.md

 - High School & Varsity Baseball @[Hotchkiss](https://www.hotchkiss.org/) (2017 Class)

 ## Interests
-Before pursuing my PhD, I worked full-time as a junior trader (high-frequency market making) at [Pulsar Trading](https://www.pulsar.com) in HK.
-Prior to that, I was a 2023 summer analyst intern (equity derivatives risk) at [Millennium Management](https://www.mlp.com) in NYC.
-Via Prof. Ali Hirsa (Columbia IEOR), I have done in-semester deep learning research work for Wellington Management as well as ECB & EIB during the Columbia MFE.
+Before pursuing my PhD, I worked full-time as a junior trader in high-frequency market making at [Pulsar Trading](https://www.pulsar.com) (HK office), focusing on applying deep learning to reduce adverse selection.
+Prior to that, I interned as a summer analyst in equity derivatives risk at [Millennium Management](https://www.mlp.com) (NYC office) in 2023.
+Through Prof. Ali Hirsa at Columbia IEOR, I conducted deep learning research for Wellington Management, as well as the ECB and EIB, during my Columbia MFE.

 ## Research
 This section will be updated as the PhD progresses.